François Tombalbaye

 François Tombalbaye (فرنسوا تومبالباي Franswā Tūmbālbāy; 15 June 1918 – 13 April 1975), also known as N'Garta Tombalbaye, was a Chadian politician who served as the first President of Chad from the country's independence in 1960 until his overthrow in 1975.
-A dictatorial leader, his divisive policies as president led to factional conflict and a pattern of authoritarian leadership and political instability that are still relevant in Chad today.
+A dictatorial leader, his divisive policies as president led to factional conflict and a pattern of authoritarian leadership and political instability that is still relevant in Chad today.

-A native of the south of the country, Tombalbaye began his career as a teacher during French colonial rule and joined the Chadian Progressive Party (PPT) in 1946.
+A native of the south of the country and a member of the Sara ethnic group, Tombalbaye began his career as a teacher during French colonial rule and joined the Chadian Progressive Party (PPT) in 1946.
 After serving in the colonial legislature in the 1950s, he succeeded Gabriel Lisette as the PPT's leader in 1959 and was appointed the country's first president upon gaining independence in 1960.
 In 1962, he declared the PPT the sole legal party and presided over a corrupt dictatorship characterized by extreme favoritism to his southern-based patronage network.
-He also attempted an Africanization program that worsened the divide between the Muslim north and the Christian and animist south.
+In addition to his dictatorial rule, he also attempted an Africanization program that worsened the divide between the Muslim north and the Christian and animist south.
 In 1965, tax riots erupted into a civil war between his government and northern FROLINAT rebels.
 During the war, his regime was supported by France, while FROLINAT was supported by Libyan leader Muammar Gaddafi.

 In 1973, he founded a new party, the National Movement for the Cultural and Social Revolution (MNRCS), changed his name to N'Garta Tombalbaye and attempted to further Africanize the country through a program of authenticité.
-As the civil war continued and his support in the south dwindled, he was overthrown and assassinated by members of the Chadian military during the 1975 Chadian coup d'état and replaced by Félix Malloum.
+As the civil war continued and his support in the south dwindled, particularly over his imposition of yondo, a form of ritual scarring on members of the civil service and military, he was overthrown and assassinated by members of the Chadian military during the 1975 Chadian coup d'état and replaced by Félix Malloum.

 Early life

-Tombalbaye was born on 15 June 1918 in the village of Bessada, Moyen-Chari (prefecture) in the southern region of the French colony of Chad, close to the city of Koumra.
+Tombalbaye was born on 15 June 1918 in the village of Bessada, in the southern region of the French colony of Chad, close to the city of Koumra.
 His father was a prominent trader and he was of the Sara ethnic group, the prominent ethnicity of Chad's five southern prefectures.
 He attended a primary school, run by Protestant missionaries, in Sarh, and secondary school in Brazzaville.
-As a young man, Tombalbaye studied to become an educator in the Republic of Congo's capital of Brazzaville, due to the lack of in-country schools.
+As a young man, Tombalbaye studied to become an educator in Brazzaville, due to the lack of in-country schools.

 During World War II, Tombalbaye fought for Free France against the Nazi-backed Vichy regime.